 100% Vanguard Total World Index Fund

-Portfolios 4 and 5: Balanced Index Fund
+Portfolios 4-5: Balanced Index Fund

 100% Vanguard Balanced Index Fund